 MRIs are painless procedures, but they can be intimidating for children.
 The MRI machine makes a lot of loud, unfamiliar sounds, and the child might not be able to see the parent during the procedure.
 You and your child can practice lying still before the appointment, so your child can get a better idea of what to expect.
 In some cases, your provider may recommend sedating your child, but this is not common.

+Diagnostic imaging can find fractures and broken bones, reveal infections and certain cancers before they spread, and help you live a longer, healthier life.
 Most diagnostic imaging services require a referral.
 Let us help you find one!

 The purpose of an MRI is to view the inside of your body to detect medical abnormalities, such as tumors or organ damage.